-Direct student supervision is provided by trained Resident Advisers, college and graduate students from over 65 U.S. universities who participate in Columbia’s Internship in Building Community.
-Resident Advisers are available to students around-the-clock, seven days a week.
+Direct student supervision is provided by trained Resident Advisors, college and graduate students from over 65 U.S. universities who participate in Columbia’s Internship in Building Community.
+Resident Advisors are available to students around-the-clock, seven days a week.
 Additional professional student affairs and residential life staffers manage the residential staff on-site and provide experienced guidance in responding to student needs.

-Residential students may not leave the immediate campus without following our strict protocols and are responsible for maintaining regular and responsive contact with their Resident Adviser when away from campus.
-Students may not leave the immediate campus area without communicating their plans to their Resident Adviser and receiving their expressed permission.
+Residential students may not leave the immediate campus without following our strict protocols and are responsible for maintaining regular and responsive contact with their Resident Advisor when away from campus.
+Students may not leave the immediate campus area without communicating their plans to their Resident Advisor and receiving their expressed permission.

 Residence Halls & Campus Resources

 Students are housed in academically-mixed University residence halls just minutes away from their classrooms.
 The dormitories are not only a home but also a community experience of cultural and intellectual discovery.

 Campus resources include a student activities center, a physical fitness center, 25 libraries that hold over 9 million volumes, computer clusters and labs throughout the campus, on-campus cafés and lounges, and a student services office.

 Breakfast, lunch, and dinner are provided for residential students from Monday through Friday.
 The meal plan consists of a wide variety of food served cafeteria style and includes vegetarian and vegan options.

 Kosher and halal meal plans are available.
 Upon acceptance to the program, residential students are given the opportunity to select a kosher or halal meal plan.